Towards a Uniform Theory of Effectful State Machines: CPS-transforms of -automata and r.e.-languages CPS-transforms of -automata and r.e.-languages

-The difference to an ordinary TM is that transitions do not only depend on the tape contents but also on an input in the form of an action $a \in A$ given by the user from the outside during runtime of the machine, and there are also \emph{internal} transitions, i.e.~where a silent action $\tau$ triggers the transition.
-So a \emph{configuration} of an RDTM $M$ is an element of

-consisting of the current state $q \in Q$ the remaining input actions $w \in A^*$ and a pair $(i,\sigma)$ consisting of the current position $i$ of the read/write head and tape content $\sigma:\int \to \Gamma$. \emph{Computations} (or \emph{runs}) are then defined in the usual way as sequences of configurations starting from the initial configuration $(q_0, w, (0, \sigma_\blk))$ where $w \in A^*$ is the input word and $\sigma_\blk$ denotes the constant function on $\blk$.
-Notice that internal transitions leave the remaining input actions untouched while otherwise the head symbol is removed from $w \in A^*$ in a configuration.
+is the transition function. \end{definition} The difference to an ordinary TM is that transitions do not only depend on the tape contents but also on an input in the form of an action $a \in A$ given by the user from the outside during runtime of the machine, and there are also \emph{internal} transitions, i.e.~where a silent action $\tau$ triggers the transition.
+Hence, a \emph{configuration} of an ODTM $M$ is an element of $Q \times A^* \times (\int \times \Gamma^\int)$ consisting of the current state $q \in Q$ the remaining input actions $w \in A^*$ and a pair $(i,\sigma)$ consisting of the current position $i$ of the read/write head and tape content $\sigma:\int \to \Gamma$. \emph{Computations} (or \emph{runs}) are then defined in the usual way as sequences of configurations starting from the initial configuration $(q_0, w, (0, \sigma_\blk))$ where $w \in A^*$ is the input word and $\sigma_\blk$ denotes the constant function on $\blk$.
+Note that internal transitions leave the remaining input actions untouched while otherwise the head symbol is removed from $w \in A^*$ in a configuration. \begin{remark} The above definition is essentially the one from~\cite{Aanderaa74}.
+A nondeterministic variant of this definition has been recently employed by Baeten et al.~\citeyear{BaetenLuttikEtAl11} under the name \emph{reactive Turing machine} with the aim to equip TM's with a notion of interaction and so bridge the gap between classical computation and concurrency theory.
+In particular, the standard equivalence relation for reactive Turing machines is \emph{bisimilarity} rather than \emph{language equivalence} we study here. \end{remark}

-\begin{defn}[Language of a RDTM] Let $M$ be an RDTM.
-The formal language accepted by $M$ is the set of words $w \in A^*$ such that there exists a computation from the initial configuration to a configuration $(q, \eps, (n, \sigma))$ with $q \in F$. \end{defn} More informally, a word is accepted by $M$ if there is a computation that consumes all the letters in $A$ and leads to an accepting state.
-Notice that due to the internal actions there may be several accepting computations of a word.
-So an RDTM is only deterministic in the sense that in any configuration there can be no two different moves consuming the same input letter.
-But an internal transition can happen non-deterministically in any configuration.
+\begin{definition}[Language of a ODTM] Let $M$ be an ODTM.
+The formal language accepted by $M$ is the set of words $w \in A^*$ such that there exists a computation from the initial configuration to a configuration $(q, \eps, (n, \sigma))$ with $q \in F$. \end{definition} More informally, a word is accepted by $M$ if there is a computation that consumes all the letters in the input work $w$ and leads to an accepting state.
+Note that due to the internal actions there may be several accepting computations of a word.
+So an ODTM is only deterministic in the sense that in every configuration there can be no two different moves consuming the same input letter.
+But an internal transition can happen nondeterministically in any configuration.

-That RDTM's are an appropriate model of computations is stated by the following lemma.
+That ODTM's are an appropriate model of computations is stated by the following lemma.

-\begin{lem} The class of languages accepted by RDTM's is the class of semi-decidable languages. \end{lem} \begin{proof} We show that ordinary TM's can be simulated by RDTM's and vice versa.
+\begin{lemma} The class of languages accepted by ODTM's is the class of semi-decidable languages. \end{lemma}